Should I Wait For Home Prices To Drop In Grand Rapids?

 1. Average home size continues to increase, while families get smaller.
 “The median home size for newly constructed houses has increased by 150% since 1980.”
 Larger homes cost more.

 2. Inflation in construction is higher than in the general market.
 This data was not readily digestible, but it appears that the inflation of residential construction (with size taken out as a factor) is roughly double the rate of the major inflation indexes most of us hear about.
-Another way I could say this is the cost increase is not only due to the lower purchasing power of the dollar; there are also factors making home builidng more costly (such as regulations), construction labor more costly (few people getting into the trades), and building materials more costly (better products, higher standards).
+Another way I could say this is the cost increase is not only due to the lower purchasing power of the dollar; there are also factors making home building more costly (such as regulations), construction labor more costly (few people getting into the trades), and building materials more costly (better products, higher standards).

 The bottom line: Waiting will not work in your favor.
 In fact, prices have lowered only once in the last 50 years.
 Consider the following: